Natural ways to help treat eczema

 This chronic skin disorder is due to a hypersensitivity reaction (that may be an allergy), which leads to a long-term inflammation.
 This causes a range of problems, very often rashes, which may be red, scaly, dry and/or leathery.
 Sometimes the skin becomes blistery, and may become weepy, oozy and/or crusty.
 There are many different types of this condition, including atopic and discoid eczema.

-There is no cure for eczema so it’s important to learn how to control the triggers – and to remember that what works for one person may not work for another.
+There is no cure for eczema so it’s important to learn how to control the triggers.
+Remember that what works for one person may not work for another.
 Although tough to treat, there is some hope for all with these helpful skin-saving strategies.
 The most important thing to remember in the prevention of eczema irritations is to be gentle to skin.
 Dry skin makes the condition worse.

 Natural ways to help treat eczema

-– Take lukewarm, not hot, baths, and if possible wash or bathe quickly to lessen contact with water.
+- Take lukewarm rather than hot baths.
+If possible, wash or bathe quickly to lessen contact with water.

-– Gently pat skin dry with a soft towel and moisturise within three minutes to help lock moisture in.
+- Gently pat skin dry with a soft towel.
+Moisturise within three minutes to help lock moisture in.

-– Avoid any products containing sodium lauryl or laureth sulfate.
+- Avoid products that contain sodium lauryl or laureth sulfate.
 This can be found in soap, detergent (including shampoos), baby wipes, most bubble baths or gels.
 Even aqueous cream, which may come from a doctor, can have drying affects on the skin.

-– Avoid all perfumes and fragrances in toiletries and skincare (it is the most common skin sensitiser).
+- Avoid all perfumes and fragrances in toiletries and skincare.
+It’s the most common skin sensitiser.

-– Wear soft, natural fabrics next to the skin, avoiding synthetic fabrics and tight clothing.
-Choose cotton or silk bedding.
+- Wear soft, natural fabrics next to the skin.
+Avoid synthetic fabrics and tight clothing and choose cotton or silk bedding instead.

-– Look out for underwear and children’s wear made with colloidal silver fabric, which can help soothe sore skin.
-Innovative companies providing eczema-friendly clothing include Skintoskin and Silver Sense.
+- Look out for underwear and children’s wear made with colloidal silver fabric.
+This can help soothe sore skin.

-– In dry or cold weather using a humidifier at home can help to prevent dry skin.
+- In dry or cold weather, use a humidifier at home as this can help to prevent dry skin.
 Install one in your bedroom.

-– Avoid scratching and keep fingernails short so as to not break the skin.
-Scratch-mitts are helpful for babies and smaller children to avoid night-time scratching whilst asleep (breaking the itch-scratch-itch cycle is important).
+- Avoid scratching and keep fingernails short so as to not break the skin.
+Scratch-mitts are helpful for babies and smaller children to avoid night-time scratching while asleep.
+It’s important to break the itch-scratch-itch cycle.

-– Removing carpets from the home and replacing with wood or tiles is said to help reduce allergic symptoms for some.
+- If possible, remove carpets from your home and replace with wood or tiles.
+This is said to help reduce allergic symptoms for some.

-– The droppings of the house dust mite, which thrives in warm damp places such as mattresses and bedding, as well as soft furnishing and carpets, may trigger attacks, so hot-wash bedding weekly and air thoroughly.
+- The droppings of the house dust mite, which thrives in warm damp places such as mattresses and bedding, as well as soft furnishing and carpets, may trigger attacks.
+Hot wash bedding weekly and air thoroughly.